 There are numerous reports of civilians suffering long-term trauma from bean bag rounds.
 During a protest in 2020, Austin police offers fired bean bag rounds at civilians.
-One of the rounds hit a 20-year-old in the yead, fracturing his skull and causing a brain trauma and a seizure.
+One of the rounds hit a 20-year-old in the yead, fracturing his skull and causing brain trauma and seizures.
 Other instances have left victims blind, disabled, and psychologically scarred.

 Why You Shouldn’t Use Bean Bag Rounds for Home Defense

 Technically, yes, civilians can use bean bag rounds.
 Though, you might have a hard time finding them for sale.
 Not to mention civilians don’t have the proper training to use bean bag rounds.

 Some people use bean bag rounds if they want a non-lethal home defense weapon, or if they’re not super enthused about using other firearms.
 However, there are plenty of reasons why bean bag rounds shouldn’t be used for home defense.

 Legal Issues with Bean Bag Rounds